doInfinitely/collab-canvas/AI_FEATURES.md

 - "Show me all the shapes"
 - "What's on the canvas?"

-### 3. Get Current Selection
+#### 3. Get Current Selection
 **Function:** `getCurrentSelection()`
+- Returns detailed information about currently selected shapes
+- Includes:
-- Returns an array of shape IDs that are currently selected by the user
+  - Array of selected shape IDs
+  - Count of selected shapes
+  - **Full shape details** for each selected shape (automatically enriched)
+    - Name, position, size, colors, type, rotation, text content, etc.
 - Updates in real-time as the user selects/deselects shapes

 **Example commands:**
 - "What do I have selected?"
-- "What am I selecting?"
+- "What's the name of my selected shape?"
 - "Tell me about my selection"
+- "What are the properties of the selected shapes?"

-### 4. Get All User Cursors
+#### 4. Get All User Cursors
 **Function:** `getAllUserCursors()`
 - Returns the current positions of all users on the canvas
 - Includes: